Konstantinos-Sk/tune-system/README.md

 #1115 - Unknown character set: 'utf8mb4'
 ```
 indicates that you use an older version of the mysql server.
 It is always recommended to update but if you cannot/don't want to, replace ___character set___ as __'utf8'__.
-- If the connection to the mysql server fails, it will try to unload the filterscript.
-Make sure the filterscript is named as _tune_system_.